underscoreio/essential-slick/src/pages/3-modifying.md

 //   at ...
 ~~~

-The query fails at runtime because the `sender` column is non-nullable in our schema.
+The query fails at runtime because the `content` column is non-nullable in our schema.
 No matter.
 We'll cover nullable columns when discussing schemas in [Chapter 5](#Modelling).